-“Not like it was my choice,” Epione says.
+Epione titters.
 “Mother visited the dorms on campus and declared them unacceptable.”

 Flashfire boops her nose.
 “And she wonders why you don’t have friends on campus.”

-Epione wrinkles her nose at her boyfriend, and then turns her attention to me.
+Epione recoils from his touch, pauses, and then wrinkles her nose at her boyfriend.
+Then she turns her attention to me.
 “How are the other girls?
 I’m still downloading the translator on my phone, so I can’t talk to them.”
 She shakes her head.
 “I can’t believe they got girls out of China.
 I wonder if any of them have seen one of the Youxia.”

 “Most of the Youxia are dead,” Flashfire says.